GoogleContainerTools/kpt-config-sync/docs/contributing.md

 # How to Contribute

-ConfigSync follows the fork and PR model that a lot of OSS projects do.
+ConfigSync follows the [Kubernetes contribution process].
 If you are looking to contribute to this project please fork it, create a change and then submit a PR against the `main` branch which is the HEAD of development.